S0AndS0/Perinoid_Pipes/Documentation/Paranoid_Pipes_CLO.md

 # CLO Manual and documentation

+## Notes about bellow options

+> If using a "Command line option" to pass values into this project's main
+> script then they should be prefixed by two dashes (`--`) as shown, however,
+> if instead you wish to pass values via the related "Variable name" then
+> just pass the variable and value without prefixed.
+The first command line/
+> variable assignment example bellow will include examples of both usage.

 ## Recognized command line options, their variables and default values

 ### Command line option: `--copy-save-yn`